Mdellasilva/Sales-Analysis/README.md

 # Sales-Analysis

-This sales analysis has been automated by pulling data from a csv file into a program that performs a quick analysis of the sales and visitors data for a farm stand and a mobile market.
+This sales analysis has been automated by pulling data from a csv file into a program that performs a quick analysis of the sales and visitors data for a farm stand and a mobile market using the pandas module.

 If the user inputs "Farm Market", it will filter and provide an analysis for the farm market in specific.